 - Prevent smoke from entering by blocking openings with wet towels. - Call 911 or Campus Security and notify them of your location. - Stay close to a window with a wet towel to your face to alert emergency responders to your location.

 Residential Hall Evacuation Locations

-West Village Student Apartments Stella Russell Hall O.C Armstrong Hall Field east of the building closest to the facilities building.
+West Village Student Apartments

+Stella Russell Hall

+O.C.
+Armstrong Hall

 Field north of the building closest to the facilities building.

 Grassy hill south of the building adjacent to the library.

 Other Building Evacuation Locations